All Episodes

 And if there's anyone else, we can have a short, short, sharp show tonight.

-But if anybody else has any uh questions or issues that they would like to bring up or chat about, I'm obviously thrilled and happy to hear from you all.
+But if anybody else has any questions or issues that they would like to bring up or chat about, I'm obviously thrilled and happy to hear from you all.

 It's a really good show.

-You know, for me at least, when those analogies and metaphors come together just perfectly, oh, it's glorious.
+You know, for me, at least, when those analogies and metaphors come together just perfectly, oh, it's glorious.

-And I had somebody who was dealing with somebody, you know, obviously it's an amateur way of saying it, but uh I viewed them as well.
+And I had somebody who was dealing with somebody, you know, obviously it's an amateur way of saying it, but I viewed them as, oh, I think that person described them as narcissistic.

-I think that person described them as narcissistic, and I was talking about how if you want to understand a narcissist, think of how you interact with your NPC in a video game.
+And I was talking about how if you want to understand a narcissist, think of how you interact with your NPC in a video game, that you only think about your own needs and preferences.

 The creator of Nutella has died on Valentine's Day at the age of 97.

-Uh Nutella is tasty, but Satan poop.
+Nutella is tasty, but Satan poop.

-Uh it really is not, I think, ideally healthy for you.
+It really is not, I think, ideally healthy for you.

-It is not particularly good for you.
+Good though it is, it is not particularly good for you.

-Uh I also wanted to point out, you know, this general theory that the Marxists put out, you know, that Marxists are fantastic at creating hatred and division between groups.
+I also wanted to point out, you know, this general theory that the Marxists put out, you know, that Marxists are fantastic at creating hatred and division between groups.

 I talk about this in my documentary in Hong Kong.